-A fresh egg from a chicken who's able to scratch around a back yard will have a lovely, dark yellow or orange coloured yolk which stands up from the white.
+A fresh egg from a chicken who's able to scratch around a back yard will have a lovely, dark yellow or orange coloured yolk which stands up from the white in a dome shape.

 Salmonella Enteritidis, to give it its scientific name, can be carried by any chicken but is most commonly found in hens from large, commercial flocks who live in cramped and often insanitary conditions.

 The illness it transmits is called Salmonellosis.
-It can cause problems in people who have under-developed immune systems - the elderly, the very young, unborn babies or people being treated for conditions which mean their immune system is already depleted.
+It can cause problems in people who have under-developed immune systems: the elderly, the very young, unborn babies or people being treated for conditions which mean their immune system is already compromised.

 Since the large Salmonella outbreak of the 1990s, commercial flocks

 are vaccinated against it.
-The United Statements Department of
+The United States Department of

 one in ten thousand chickens may carry the bacteria.

-Find more detail about salmonella in this article.
+Find more details about salmonella in my related article.

 the eggs are stored for long periods of time at room temperature, the

-chances of contracting Salmonella from an egg is estimated at 0.00045% - about 1 in
+chances of contracting Salmonella from an egg is estimated at 0.00045% – that's about 1 in

 It can be carried by rats though, so if you have any problems with rodent infestation you need to control it straight away.
 Have a look at this page for ten ways of getting rid of rats.

-Here are some of my most popular articles which you may find helpful.
+Here are some of my most popular egg related articles which you may find helpful.
 Click on any of those pics to go to the page.

 A lot of "facts" you'll find on the internet are often people's individual views, based on inaccurate information repeated from poor quality sources.